dadosbon2/NgramsProjekt/AccessingGPUGuide/README.md

 ´´´bash http://localhost:8888
 ´´´
-#On your browser to open Jupyter lab, it might ask for a token, you cant find it on the logs
+#On your browser to open Jupyter lab, it might ask for a token, you can find it on the logs
 of that the jupyter server prints when initializing something like

 ´´´bash https:1.1.20.30.20.token=sakdjsalkfjlq2321094823094jofj is it quite long.